silentorb/game-design/marloth/inspiration-contrast.md

 ### DOOM II

-* The most straightforward and efficient core gameplay with few frills
+* The most straightforward and efficient core gameplay with few frills—supports the most practical and rich MVP
 * Some great DOOM II Wads are single map but unfortunately I've never liked those as much—DOOM shines the most when it has map progression

+## Feature Notes

+### Minimal Fighting

+* While games like DOOM II are all about combat, I'm toying with the idea of taking traditional combat mechanics and reskinning them with a more symbolic, non-combat domain such as spiritual warfare